astuder/dAISy/readme.md

 dAISy features:
 - tuned to 161.975 MHz (channel A)
-- receiving and decoding packets according to ITU-R M.1371-4 (NRZI decoding, bit-destuffing, CRC validation)
+- receives and decoding packets according to ITU-R M.1371-4 (NRZI decoding, bit-destuffing, CRC validation)
-- wrapping valid packets into NMEA 0183 sentences (AIVDM)
+- wraps valid packets into NMEA 0183 sentences (AIVDM)
-- sending NMEA sentences to PC via serial (9600 8N1)
+- sends NMEA sentences to PC via serial (9600 8N1)

 The output of dAISy can be processed and visualized by navigation programs like [OpenCPN](http://opencpn.org).

+All content of this project is licensed under CC BY-NC-SA - [Creative Commons Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/4.0/).
+Please contact the author if you plan to use this work in a commercial product.

 Work in progress, check back later or drop me a message.